The shift worker’s guide to healthy eating

 As you can see, there are a number of ways to overcome the risks and disruptions of shift work and can help you live a healthy and fulfilled life.
 Taking the time to prepare and plan for healthier eating means you’re taking active steps to protect your health – giving you peace of mind and transforming your experience as a shift worker.

 Shift workers are some of the hardest working Australians and they deserve to go to work knowing that their family will be protected in the event of unforeseen circumstances.
-Income protection insurance can give shift workers added peace of mind.
-If you get sick or injured and are unable to work, Real Income Protection Insurance can pay up to 75% of your monthly income to ensure your family has a financial safety net.
+Life insurance can give you added peace of mind.

-Learn more about how Real Income Protection Insurance could help you today.
+Learn more about how Real Life Insurance could help you today.

 28 Aug 2019